-The excitation system and the armature can be connected in four ways:
+The excitation system and the armsture can be connected in four ways:

-- Independent configuration \rightarrow The excitation system and the armature are decoupled. - Shunt configuration \rightarrow The excitation system and the armature are placed in parallel. - Series configuration \rightarrow The excitation system and the armature are placed in series. - Compound configuration \rightarrow Mix between shunt and series configurations.
+- Independent configuration \rightarrow The excitation system and the armsture are decoupled. - Shunt configuration \rightarrow The excitation system and the armsture are placed in parallel. - Series configuration \rightarrow The excitation system and the armsture are placed in series. - Compound configuration \rightarrow Mix between shunt and series configurations.

 Give the equivalent model of a DC generator in independent configuration.
-In this model, represent the emf E, the resistance of the armature windings R_a , the resistance of the stator windings R_e , the current flowing through the armature I_a , the excitation current I_e , the output current Iand the output voltage U.
+In this model, represent the emf E, the resistance of the armature windings R_a , the resistance of the stator windings R_e , the current flowing through the armature I_a , the excitation current I_e , the output current I and the output voltage U.